Rosemary Garlic Grilled Baby Potato Skewers

 Should I boil potatoes before grilling?

 Yes.
 Parboiling potatoes before grilling ensures they will be creamy on the inside and crispy on the outside.
+You can also microwave them for about 5-8 minutes, depending on their size.

 How long does it take to cook small potatoes on the grill?